WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Problem Statement

 \subsection{Requirements for Ownership Verification.}

-We propose \toolname, a novel GNN black-box watermarking paradigm that satisfies all the following requirements: \begin{enumerate}[label=\textbf{R\arabic*.}, ref=\textbf{R\arabic*}, start=0, leftmargin=*] \item \textit{Effectiveness and Fidelity:} This is a fundamental requirement.
-Effectiveness requires that the scheme reliably distinguishes unauthorized copies from independently trained models.
-Fidelity requires that the watermarked model preserves a performance comparable to the original model on the primary task. \item \textit{Backdoor-free:} The watermarked model is backdoor-free, eliminating the threat of backdoor attacks. \item \textit{Multi-bit:} During ownership verification, the verifier extracts a multi-bit string (i.e., the watermark) from the suspect model.
-This allows the verification process to be financially inexpensive and less detectable.
-The watermark cannot be easily forged. \item \textit{Robustness:} Ownership verification should remain effective even if the watermarked model is post-processed, such as pruning or fine-tuning. \item \textit{Low Overhead:} The watermark embedding process incurs a low computational overhead. \end{enumerate}
+\toolname is a novel GNN black-box watermarking paradigm that satisfies all the following requirements: \begin{enumerate}[label=\textbf{R\arabic*.}, ref=\textbf{R\arabic*}, start=0, leftmargin=*] \item \textit{Effectiveness and Fidelity:} Effectiveness requires that the scheme reliably distinguishes unauthorized copies from independently trained models.
+Fidelity requires that the watermarked model preserve a performance comparable to the original model on the primary tasks. \item \textit{Backdoor-free:} The watermarked model is backdoor-free, eliminating the potential threat of backdoor attacks. \item \textit{Multi-bit:} During ownership verification, the verifier extracts a multi-bit string (i.e., the watermark) from the suspect model.
+Multi-bit capacity permits the extraction of unique watermarks from various watermarked models by the same trigger graph. \item \textit{Robustness:} Ownership verification should remain effective even if the watermarked model is post-processed, such as pruning or fine-tuning. \item \textit{Low Overhead:} The watermark embedding process incurs a low computational overhead. \end{enumerate}

-\textbf{R0} is a basic requirement and must be addressed in all works.
-However, previous work has overlooked \textbf{R1-R4}, as discussed in Section~\ref{sec3.4}.
-In contrast, \toolname satisfies all the requirements outlined here.
+In these requirements, \textbf{R0} is a basic requirement and must first be satisfied by all ownership verification methods.